Compactifications of moduli spaces of K3 surfaces with a nonsymplectic involution: Introduction

 The precise statement is given in Theorem~\ref{thm:compact-moduli}.
 We reduce Problem~\ref{prob:describe-compactification} to the following problem which we solve \emph{for all $75$ cases:}

-\begin{problem} For each cusp of the Baily-Borel compactification $\oF_S\ubb$ and a monodromy invariant, describe surfaces that appear as the central fibers of Kulikov models and are adapted to the ramification divisor~$R$. \end{problem}
+\begin{problem} For each cusp of the Baily-Borel compactification $\oF_S\ubb$ and each one-parameter degeneration $C\setminus 0\to F_S$ approaching that cusp, describe explicitly a Kulikov model $X\to (C,0)$ adapted to the ramification divisor~$R$. \end{problem}

+A {\it Kulikov model} is a $K$-trivial SNC model $X\to (C,0)$ with smooth total space, and it is {\it adapted to $R$} if $R_t\subset X_t$ for $t\in C\setminus 0$ extends to $X_0$ as a divisor not containing singular strata, and the limit of any component of positive genus is nef.

-It turns out that the answer to the last problem can be read off directly from the Coxeter diagrams of the reflection groups of the hyperbolic lattices $\oT$ appearing at the $0$-cusps of $F_S$.
+The answer to the last problem can be read off directly from the Coxeter diagrams of the reflection groups of the hyperbolic lattices $\oT$ appearing at the $0$-cusps of $F_S$.
 The reason for this is quite simple.
 The main tool we use is the mirror symmetry between degenerations in the $S$-family and nef line bundles on mirror K3 surfaces $\hX$ with Picard lattice $\hS=\oT$.
 The nef cone of a K3 surface depends on, and is described by the reflection group of its Picard lattice.

 The structure of the paper is as follows.
-In Section~\ref{sec:2-el} we recall the theory of K3 surfaces with a nonsymplectic involution, of $2$-elementary lattices, and the general facts about the moduli spaces $F_S$ which can be constructed in two ways, either as moduli of lattice-polarized K3 surfaces or as K3 surfaces with group action.
+In Section~\ref{sec:2-el} we recall the theory of K3 surfaces with a nonsymplectic involution, of $2$-elementary lattices, and the general facts about the moduli spaces $F_S$ of K3 surfaces with group action.
 We also recall basic facts about the combinatorial (Baily-Borel, toroidal, semitoroidal) and functorial (KSBA) compactifications of these moduli spaces.

 In Section~\ref{sec:reflection-groups} we recall Vinberg's theory of reflection groups in hyperbolic spaces and the Coxeter-Vinberg diagrams.
 We don't need the Coxeter groups for all the $75$ of the $2$-elementary lattices but only for those that appear at the $0$-cusps of $F_S$ for some $S$.
-These are the lattices with $g\ge1$, excluding $(14,6,0)$.
+These are the lattices with $g\ge1$, excluding $(r,a,\delta)=(14,6,0)$.
 For the lattices with $g\ge2$ the Coxeter diagrams were computed by Nikulin in \cite{alexeev2006del-pezzo}.
 A few cases on the $g=1$ line were previously known.
 We complete the job for the remaining lattices, the answer is given in Figs.~\ref{fig:coxeter1} and \ref{fig:coxeter2}.

 In Section~\ref{sec:Y-nef-cone} we describe K3 surfaces appearing in the $75$ families, their quotients by the involution, and their nef cones.
-The $75$ families are woven together in a web by certain ``Heegner divisor moves''.
+The $75$ families are woven together in a web by certain ``Heegner divisor moves,'' corresponding to when one moduli space $F_{S'}$ is a Heegner divisor in or at the boundary of $F_S$.
 We describe these moves and their properties.

 In Section~\ref{sec:cusps} we completely describe the $0$- and $1$-cusps of $F_S$ together with the incidence relations between them.
 In particular, the $0$-cusps of $F_S$ are described by three kinds of ``mirror moves'' on the nodes of \fign, making it into a directed graph in which every vertex has in- and out-degrees equal to $0$, $1$, $2$, or $3$.